-Ectopic pregnancy is a condition in which the fertilised egg attaches itself anywhere outside the uterus and begins to develop.
-Mostly the fertilised egg attaches itself to the fallopian tube and starts growing.
+Ectopic pregnancy is a condition in which the fertilized egg attaches itself anywhere outside the uterus and begins to develop.
+Mostly the fertilized egg attaches itself to the fallopian tube and starts growing.
 Therefore it is also called tubal pregnancy.
-Since the fallopian tube is not meant for serving the purpose, it can result in a complicated and risky pregnancy condition and therefore it needs immediate treatment.
+Since the fallopian tube is not meant for serving the purpose, it can result in a complicated and risky pregnancy condition and therefore it needs immediate treatment

 Causes of Ectopic Pregnancy

-It is difficult to find the exact cause of ectopic pregnancy in woman.
-It can occur if there is an infection or inflammation in the fallopian tube which may restrict the movement of the fertilised egg.
+It is difficult to find the exact cause of ectopic pregnancy in the woman.
+It can occur if there is an infection or inflammation in the fallopian tube which may restrict the movement of the fertilized egg.
 The other reasons include:

 - Birth defects

 - Sexually transmitted diseases

 - Inflammation in the endometrium

 - Severe abdominal cramps